alexradecki/pokedex/README.md

 # pokedex
-Manipulating Pokemon database to perform Exploratory Data Analysis
+Manipulating Pokemon database to perform Exploratory Data Analysis.
+Also included is SQL file which creates table of all Gen 1 Pokemon